Interstellar-Network/wallet-app/README.md

 - `adb reverse tcp:5001 tcp:5001` and `adb reverse tcp:9990 tcp:9990` and `adb reverse tcp:2090 tcp:2090`
 - CHECK by opening [a front-end](https://substrate-developer-hub.github.io/substrate-front-end-template/?rpc=ws://localhost:9990) on the Device or Emulator

+#### About release builds

+You CAN build the `Release` flavors from Android studio, but to deploy/test them you MUST use `Build -> "Generate Signed Bundled / APK"` and then eg `adb install path/to/app.apk`.
+That is because the CI is directly signing with an [action](https://github.com/ilharp/sign-android-release) and we want to avoid messing with keys etc from inside the build scripts.

 ### iOs